ajrichards/htsint/docs/database.rst

 There are 4 step that you need to carry out in order to have a working database.

 1. Install `PostgreSQL <http://www.postgresql.org>`_ and create an empty database
-2. Modify the `hts-integrate` config file
+2. Modify the `htsint` config file
 3. Fetch all necessary data files
 4. Populate the datbase